Cairi-S/vegan-Glasgow/README.md

 - People who are visiting Glasgow or are planning a trip to the city.

 #### USER GOALS ####
-- Have somewhere to search for restaurant recommendations.
+- Have somewhere to find restaurant recommendations.
 - Explore the amazing food scene of the city of Glasgow.
 - Be able to leave reviews for other users to help them.